astronomer/docs/software/customize-image.md

   :::caution

-  If you use an `-onbuild` distribution of Certified, you need to replace it with the more customizable base distribution before building your project from a private registry.
-This base distribution is built to be customizable and does not include default build logic.
+  If you use the default distribution of Astronomer Certified, make sure to remove the `-onbuild` part of the image.
+The Astronomer Certified distribution that does not specify `-onbuild` is built to be customizable and does not include default build logic.
 For more information, see [Distributions](ac-support-policy.md#distribution)

   :::